Two-sample Testing with Block-wise Missingness in Multi-source Data: Introduction

-While such integration enables more powerful and comprehensive analyses, it also poses challenges related to data quality and structure.
-A key issue is \emph{block-wise missingness}, where entire data sources are absent for certain individuals (Figure~\ref{fig:example_3sources}).
-This often stems from clinical priorities, resource constraints, or institutional protocols.
-For instance, in ADNI, site-level practices can produce systematic gaps across modalities \citep{F.Xue2020}.
-Similar patterns appear in partial or incomplete multi-view learning \citep{li2014partial,xu2015multi,zhao2016incomplete,zhang2020deep,zhou2023multi}, such as bilingual document clustering with missing translations or audiovisual tasks where only one modality is available.
+With more scientific research integrate multiple modalities from multiple sources, unsatisfactory data quality and structure are common and may bring challenges in statistical analysis, especially for two-sample testing.
+A key issue is \emph{block-wise missingness}, where entire data modalities are absent for certain sources (Figure~\ref{fig:example_3sources}); and it is possible that no single source has all modalities available.
+This data structure often stems from non-uniform clinical priorities, resource constraints, or institutional protocols; and thus, the missing may not be at random but associated with the study itself.
+For instance, in ADNI study, site-level practices can produce systematic gaps across modalities \citep{F.Xue2020}.
+Similar missing patterns appear in partial or incomplete multi-view learning \citep{li2014partial,zhang2020deep,zhou2023multi}, such as bilingual document clustering with missing translations or audiovisual tasks where only one modality is available.

-These challenges are especially acute in the context of two-sample testing, a fundamental task in statistics that seeks to determine whether two groups are drawn from the same distribution.
-Block-wise missingness introduces structural differences in data availability across groups that can distort analysis and bias conclusions.
-Formally, let $X_1,\ldots,X_m\overset{i.i.d}{\sim}F_X$ and $Y_1,\ldots, Y_n\overset{i.i.d}{\sim}F_Y$ be two independent samples.
-The goal is to test